Combining Reconstruction and Contrastive Methods for Multimodal Representations in RL

 \subsection{DeepMind Control Suite Tasks}

-\autoref{sup:table:proprioception_dmc} states how we split the states of the original DeepMind Control Suite \cite{tassa2018deepmind} tasks into proprioceptive and non-proprioceptive parts.
-For the model-based agents, we followed common practice \cite{hafner2019dream, fu2021tia, wang2022denoised, deng2022dreamerpro} and use an action repeat of $2$ for all environments.
+\autoref{sup:table:proprioception_dmc} states how we split the states of the original DeepMind Control Suite (DMC)~ \citep{tassa2018deepmind} tasks into proprioceptive and non-proprioceptive parts.
+For the model-based agents, we followed common practice \citep{hafner2019dream, fu2021tia, wang2022denoised, deng2022dreamerpro} and use an action repeat of $2$ for all environments.
 We do the same for the model-free agents except for: \texttt{Ball In Cup Catch} (4), \texttt{Cartpole Swingup} (8), \texttt{Cheetah Run} (4) and \texttt{Reacher Easy} (4).
 All environments in the locomotion suite also use an action repeat of $2$, this includes \texttt{Hurdle Cheetah Run} which requires more fine-grained control than the normal version to avoid the hurdles.

-\paragraph{Natural Background.} Following \cite{nguyen2021tpc, deng2022dreamerpro, zhang2020learning, fu2021tia, wang2022denoised} we render videos from the \texttt{driving car} class of the Kinetics400 dataset \cite{kay2017kinetics} behind the agents to add a natural video background.
-However, the previously mentioned works implement this idea in two distinct ways. \citep{nguyen2021tpc} and \citep{deng2022dreamerpro} use color images as background and pick a random sub-sequence of a random video for each environment rollout.
-They adhere to the train-validation split of the Kinetcs400 dataset, using training videos for representation and policy learning and validation videos during evaluation. \citep{zhang2020learning, fu2021tia, wang2022denoised}, according to the official implementations, instead work with gray-scale images and sample a single background video for the train set once during initialization of the environment.
+\paragraph{Natural Background.} Following \citep{zhang2020learning, fu2021tia, nguyen2021tpc, deng2022dreamerpro, wang2022denoised, zhu2023repo} we render videos from the \texttt{driving car} class of the Kinetics400 dataset \citep{kay2017kinetics} behind the agents to add a natural video background.
+However, previous works implement this idea in two distinct ways. \citet{nguyen2021tpc} and \citet{deng2022dreamerpro} use color images as background and pick a random sub-sequence of a random video for each environment rollout.
+They adhere to the train-validation split of the Kinetcs400 dataset, using training videos for representation and policy learning and validation videos during evaluation. \citet{zhang2020learning, fu2021tia, wang2022denoised, zhu2023repo}, according to the official implementations, instead work with gray-scale images and sample a single background video for the train set once during initialization of the environment.
 They do not sample a new video during the environment reset, thus all training sequences have the same background video.

 We follow the first approach, as we believe it mimics a more realistic scenario of always changing and colored natural background.

-\paragraph{Occlusions.} Following \cite{becker2022uncertainty}, we rendered slow-moving disks over the original observations to occlude parts of the observation.
+\paragraph{Occlusions.} Following \citep{becker2022uncertainty}, we render slow-moving disks over the original observations to occlude parts of the observation.
 The speed of the disks makes memory necessary, as they can occlude relevant aspects for multiple consecutive timesteps.